 Nature of Postal Matter.
 Present Rates.
 Proposed Rates.
-Letters 2 cents for 1st oz 3 cents for 1st oz.
+Letters 2 cents for 1st oz.
+3 cents up to 2 ozs.
+1 cent for each additional 2 ozs. or part thereof.
+(2 lbs. max. wt.)
+3 cents for 1st oz.
 2 cents for each additional oz. or part thereof.
 (2 lbs. max. wt.)
 Postcards 1 cent each 2 cents each.
 Postcards with 2 cents postage thereon and/or affixed thereto.
-Selling price-2 cents each, Newspapers (printed locally and registered at G.P.O. as such).
+Selling price-2 cents each.
+Newspapers (printed locally and registered at G.P.O. as such).
 1 cent without supplement up to 4 ozs. plus 1 cent for each additional 2 ozs. or part thereof.
 2 cents with supplement up to 4 ozs. plus 1 cent for each additional 2 ozs. or part thereof.
-1 cent for 1st 4 ozs. or part thereof plus 1 cent for each additional 2 ozs. or part thereof.
+1 cent for 1st 4 ozs. or par thereof plus 1 cent for each additional 2 ozs. or par thereof.
 (2 lbs. max. wt.)
 Newswrappers (thin) with 1 cent postage embossed thereon and/or affixed thereto.
 Selling price-5 for 6 cents.
 Newswrappers (stout) with 2 cents postage embossed thereon and / or affixed thereto.
 2 cents each Selling price-5 for 12 cents.

-The present British Guiana rates are less than the rates obtaining in the United Kingdom and in Trinidad and Barbados, while the proposed rates are the same as the Trinidad and Barbados rates.
+The present British Guiana rates are less than the rates obtaining in the United Kingdom and im Trinidad and Barbados, while the proposed rates are the same as the Trinidad and Barbados rates.